tri-cods/html-css/sections/14-classes.md

 ## HTML code

-In HTML, classes and ids are added to the first part of a tag.
-Here's an example of what HTML code with classes and ids looks like:
+In HTML, classes and IDs are added to the first part of a tag as attributes: `id="id-name"` and `class="class-name"`.
+For example:

 ```html
 <ul id="navbar">